-Ray Milland (January 3, 1907 March 10, 1986) was a British actor and leading man during The Golden Age of Hollywood.
-His striking good looks and euphonious Welsh accent led to a highly successful career playing charming urban sophisticates, as well as the occasional Evil Brit villain.
+Ray Milland (3 January 1907 10 March 1986) was a British actor and leading man during The Golden Age of Hollywood, whose striking good looks and euphonious Welsh accent led him to a highly successful career playing charming urban sophisticates, as well as the occasional Evil Brit villain.

 He appeared in a series of hit films throughout World War II (he was rejected for military service due to an injured hand) that culminated in The Lost Weekend in 1945.
 This film, one of the first movies ever made to seriously take on the subject of alcoholism, won the Academy Award for Best Picture and won Milland the Best Actor award.
 Milland enjoyed more successes throughout the 1940s and into the 1950s, including such films as The Thief, a spy thriller told without spoken dialogue, The Big Clock (remade 40 years later as No Way Out with Kevin Costner), and Alfred Hitchcock's Dial M for Murder in which he played a Villain Protagonist.
 As he aged Milland worked a lot in television as an actor and director, as well as in many terrible, cheesy low-budget sci-fi and horror films.
 When he was asked why he'd appeared in so many bad movies in his old age, Milland cheerfully replied "For the money, old chap, for the money!"

 - Way for a Sailor (1930), uncredited bit part

 - Three Smart Girls (1936)